Enterprise Software Development: Steps, Timelines, and Cost Factors

 - Once the prototypes pass user testing, UI designers transform them into full-color graphic interface mockups that are then handed over to front-end developers.

-Duration: from ~ 6 months to several years (depends on software complexity).
+Duration: from ~ 6 months to several years (depending on software complexity).

-- Back-end development – to build the server side and APIs of new enterprise software.
+- Back-end development – building the server side and APIs of new enterprise software.
 It also includes integration with required business applications.

-- Front-end development – to transform static interface images provided by UI designers into a fully functional enterprise client side and ensure its communication with the server.
+- Front-end development – transforming static interface images provided by UI designers into a fully functional enterprise client side and ensuring its communication with the server.

 - Reviewing whether the system matches functionality, performance, security, and integration requirements.
 Testing usually runs in parallel with development.

 Our clients often like the idea of shortening the time to release and optimizing the development budget by developing an MVP.
 It is a software version with only the essential features, which helps us test whether software meets the key stated user needs.
 Upon confirming or adjusting the initial EAS idea, we add other features to the MVP.
-We deliver the first working version of enterprise software of small to medium complexity in 4 – 8 months, with new functionality being added during major releases each 2-6 weeks.
+We deliver the first working version of enterprise software of small to medium complexity in 4–8 months, with new functionality being added during major releases every 2–6 weeks.

 Duration: 3-6 weeks.